hejare/jaws/wordlist.md

 ### Breakout(s)
+When the price goes outside / above the current identified span of values and by that not following the trend.

 ### Ticker
 Is referring to a comapny listed at a broker. (the Ticker actually is a psoydonym for "symbol" which is the shortened name for a listed company at a broker.
 It is often tre to four character lng and in uppercase)